Top 10 Tips for Altitude Hiking

 Leave No Trace.

 The final tip for hiking, whether at altitude or not, is to follow Leave No Trace principles.
 These principles were first developed in the mid-20th century and formalised in the 1990s.
-The 7 LNT principles are designed to minimise human impact on the places we love to visit, so they can be preserved for future generations.
+The seven LNT principles are designed to minimise human impact on the places we love to visit so they can be preserved for future generations.
+Unfortunately, many hikers (and guides and porters) ignore these principles and drop rubbish along the trails.
+Wrappers, packets, cigarette butts, and plastic bottles are not only an eyesore but also a hazard to the local environment.
+I always try to pick up what I can along the way, and it’s great if others can too.

 For more information visit on the principles, visit the Leave No Trace website.